Federated Learning with Heterogeneous Differential Privacy: Theoretical Derivations for Federated Linear Regression

 In the considered federated setup, the server aims to find $\widehat{\boldsymbol{\theta}}^*$ described as follows

-The server's goal is to combine the client updates such that the estimation error of $\boldsymbol{\phi}$, described in (\ref{global_regression}), is minimized.
+The server's goal, in general, is to combine the client updates such that the estimation error of $\boldsymbol{\phi}$ in \eqref{global_regression} is minimized, i.e., the server aims to find the Bayes optimal solution described in \eqref{global_regression}.
 For the considered setup, the server aims to utilize the updates sent by clients, i.e., $\{\boldsymbol{\psi}_i : i\in [N]\}$, to estimate the vector $\boldsymbol{\phi}$.
 The estimate at the server is denoted by $\boldsymbol{\theta}$.
+Our goal in this part is to show that the solution to \eqref{global_objective_opt}, which is the solution in \textsc{FedHDP} algorithm converges to the Bayes optimal solution in \eqref{global_regression}.
 First, we state an important lemma that will be used throughout this section.

 \begin{lemma}[Lemma 2 in \cite{li2021ditto}] Let $\boldsymbol{\phi}$ be drawn from the non-informative uniform prior on $\mathbb{R}^d$.
 Also, let $\{\boldsymbol{\psi}_i : i\in [N]\}$ denote noisy observations of $\boldsymbol{\phi}$ with independent additive zero-mean independent Gaussian noise and corresponding covariance matrices $\{\Sigma_i : i\in [N]\}$.
 Let